JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_5/index.md

 Next, I am going to create the router file and do necessary imports.

-I will also create other two files : services and schema.
+I will also create other two files: services and schema.

 I am going to initialize the ```APIRouter``` and provide the tags name as ```Orders```.